thosgood/this-weeks-finds/markdown/101-151/week105.md

 Clifford algebra C~n~ is really just a handy way to study rotations in n dimensions.
 But never mind.)

-Now O(∞) is a very big group, but it elegantly summarizes a lot of information about rotations in all dimensions, so it's not surprising that topologists have studied it.
+Now O(\infty) is a very big group, but it elegantly summarizes a lot of information about rotations in all dimensions, so it's not surprising that topologists have studied it.
 One of the thing topologists do when studying a space is to work out its "homotopy groups".
 If you hand